 If you’ve been hurt in a serious accident, your brain injury may have long-term effects that impact your life for years or even forever.
 Luckily, you don’t have to accept those losses without seeking help.
 If you’ve suffered a brain injury, you may have grounds for a lawsuit.

-At Kohan & Bablove LLP, we understand how tough it can be to get compensated for the long-term effects of a brain injury.
+At Kohan & Bablove Injury Attorneys, we understand how tough it can be to get compensated for the long-term effects of a brain injury.
 Luckily, we can help you go after your compensation as soon as possible.
 Reach out for a free consultation by calling 1-844-404-2400 or by filling out the online contact form below.